open3e/open3e/README.md

     to write value of 45.0 to did 396 and value of 21.5 to did 424:
     {"mode": "write", "data":[[396,45.0],[424,21.5]]}

-    to set frost protect threshold to -9°C in complex did:
+    to set frost protect threshold to -9°C in complex did (A6FF lsb..msb -> 0xFFA6 -> -90 -> -9.0°C; Byte 0 unchanged):
     {"mode": "write-raw", "data":[[2855,"01A6FF"]]}
-    (A6FF lsb..msb -> 0xFFA6 -> -90 -> -9.0°C; Byte 0 unchanged)

     to set frost protect threshold and eco function threshold to -9°C (complex dids):
     {"mode": "write-raw", "data":[[2855,"01A6FF"],[2426,"01A6FF000A00"]]}